bennettchidoro/til/rails/flash-messages.md

 To set a flash message, we can use a special flash object that is automatically provided for us in all of our views and controllers.
 It's a hash like structure because it has keys and values.
-The key is the type of the flash.
-(Common ones are `notice` and `alert`) and the value is the message we want to display.
+The key is the type of the flash (common ones are `notice` and `alert`) and the value is the message we want to display.